-The two certifications that have reciprocity in other states in accordance with International Certification & Reciprocity Consortium (IC&RC) standards are:
+The three certifications that have reciprocity in other states in accordance with International Certification & Reciprocity Consortium (IC&RC) standards are:

 In order to earn the IC&RC Alcohol and Drug Counselor (ADC) credential, the student must pass the IC&RC written exam.
 This automatically makes them eligible to apply for reciprocity.
 It is important that both CAPs and CACs know that the IC&RC sets the minimum standards for reciprocity, however individual states may impose more stringent requirements to reciprocate your license.

 Following is a list of states and territories that reciprocate with the FCB certifications above.
 Click on a link to learn more about reciprocation in each state:

 States that Do Not Participate in ADC Reciprocity